pinqy520/react-native-webview-invoke/README.md

 // 'Hi, Mr.B'
 ```

-In addition, you can use them without definition too. (unrecomendation)
+In addition, you can use them without definition too.

 ``` javascript
 await invoke.fn.whatIsTheNameOfA()